CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.2 Personal.md

 ### 2 5 Misconduct

 Misbehavior of any type of person may interfere with the confidentiality, integrity or availability of information, business processes or IT systems.
-Depending on the need for protection of the information or the systems and depending on the authorizations of the polluters, the damage may be minor or critical.
+Depending on the need for protection of the information or the systems and depending on the authorizations of the polluters, the damages may be minor or critical.

 ### 2 6 Social Engineering

 In social engineering, human characteristics such as Helpfulness, trust, fear or respect for authority are exploited to gain unauthorized access to information or IT systems through "listening out".
 This allows employees to be manipulated to act improperly.
 ### 2 7 Carelessness in handling information

-Often, it can be observed that while a large number of organizational and technical security procedures exist in institutions, these are again undermined by the careless handling of specifications and technology.
+Often it can be observed that while institutions have a large number of organizational and technical security procedures, they are again undermined by the careless handling of specifications and technology.
 A typical example of this are the almost proverbial notes on the monitor, on which access passwords are noted.

 ### 2 8 Unauthorized use of own IT systems